saitha888/distributed-steam-processor/README.md

 ### Running the Test Suite

-To run the test suite on a machine, run the following command:
+To run the test suite on any machine, run the following command:

 go run test.go

 This will execute our test file, which will go through each of our unit test cases and print whether or not we passed them.

+### Common Workflow

+1) Run the server command on all machines that are part of your distributed system

+2) On one of the machines run the client command followed by a grep pattern

+3) Check the output.txt file of the client machine for the aggregated output